 Will propane prices go up this winter?

 The EIA Short-Term Energy Outlook is the only forecast we quote.
-The April 2026 STEO projects the 2026-2027 heating-season residential price in line with 2025-2026, with the central case assuming normal weather, normal autumn inventory build, and no major supply disruption.
+The latest June 2026 STEO projects the 2026-2027 heating-season residential price in line with 2025-2026, with the central case assuming normal weather, normal autumn inventory build, and no major supply disruption.
 STEO confidence intervals are wide.
 See /forecast/.

 What's the highest propane price has ever been?

-The highest US monthly average residential propane price in the EIA archive is $4.011 per gallon, set in February 2014 during the polar vortex cold snap.
-The 2022 peak (March 2022, $3.019 per gallon) was the second-highest in the archive, driven by the global NGL repricing after the Russia-Ukraine invasion.
+The EIA weekly residential survey peaked at $4.010 per gallon in the week ending 27 January 2014, during the polar vortex cold snap; the highest monthly average is $3.692 (February 2014).
+The 2022 peak (week ending 14 March 2022, $3.019 per gallon) is the second-highest weekly reading, driven by the global NGL repricing after the Russia-Ukraine invasion.
 Both are visible on the 12-year annual range chart.

 How does crude oil affect propane prices?